From Hue to Wounded Knee

 Graduating alongside Hanson in 1964 was Bowman, N.D., native Gary D. Lokken, whom, like Kennedy, was also gone much too soon.

-After leaving Grand Forks and earning a medical doctorate from the University of Texas-Galveston, Lokken, who had been drafted into the U.S. Army, found himself in the Thua Thien province of South Vietnam by April 1968.
+After leaving Grand Forks and earning a medical doctorate from the University of Texas-Galveston, Lokken volunteered for the U.S. Army, and found himself in the Thua Thien province of South Vietnam by April 1968.
 It was there that a jeep in which he was riding rolled over a landmine.

 Captain Lokken died as a result of “fragment wounds while a passenger in a military vehicle,” reported one North Dakota newspaper at the time.
 “The three servicemen riding with Gary were also killed.
 He was a medical doctor serving with the 14th Engineers Battalion in the Hué area and had been in Viet Nam since October.”